 Built on the top of a mountain, you have unobstructed views of Los Angeles in all directions.
-Everywhere you look there is white stone, glass, water, angles, curves, gardens and light.
-It’s the kind of place that invites contemplation and communion with nature.
+Everywhere you look there is white stone, glass, water, angles, curves, gardens, and light.
+It’s the kind of place that invites mindfulness and communion with nature.

 My favorite thing to do at the Getty is to take in the current photo exhibition, then try out the ideas and concepts I just saw in the galleries.
 My second favorite thing to do is to hang out with a cappuccino and people watch.

 I was lucky to have the chance to be there just last week.
 This time of year the sun is very low, very close to the earth – and the late afternoon light is amazing.
 I saw a great photo exhibition of images by Ray K. Metzger and his contemporaries, then went outside to play in the light.
-I decided not to worry too much about who or what was in my field of vision, but just to try to capture the warm, late autumn, California sun.
-There was also plenty of fall color.
+I decided not to worry too much about who or what was in my field of vision, but just to try to capture the late autumn California sun, and fall color.
 Against the various textures of white stone, the colors appeared even more vibrant.

 I want to share what architect Richard Meier, says about the color white, and why he chose it as the color for the Getty (and uses it in every building he designs.)

 “White is the most wonderful of colors because you can see within it, all the colors of the rainbow.
 The whiteness of white is never just white. it is almost always transformed by light.”

 “In architectural terms, white is color that most easily allows the fundamentals of building, space,volume and material to be expressed in the most direct and clear way.
 With the use of white the differentiation between solids and voids are most clearly articulated.
 The whiteness allows one to see the difference between transparent, translucent and opaque surfaces more easily.
 White enhances ones perception of the basic architectural elements.”